More about: Moulin Rouge Tickets and Tours

 Booking a ticket for the Moulin Rouge with dinner and transportation will allow you to experience the French cancan in first person, while tasting the local cuisine with a good champagne.

-Why I like this option: this is the most complete option to experience live the magic of this Parisian cabaret.
+Why I like this option: this is the essential option to experience live the magic of this Parisian cabaret.

 Recommended if... you want to attend a show at the Moulin Rouge at the best price.

-One thing you should keep in mind is that the price of tickets to the Moulin Rouge will depend on the extras you add to the show, i.e. dinner and drinks.
+Something to keep in mind if you are booking tickets for the Moulin Rouge is that the price of the Moulin Rouge tickets will depend on the extras you add to the show, i.e. dinner and drinks.
 There are about four menus to choose from (one of them vegan) of French dishes and different prices and you can include or not the consumption of alcoholic beverages.

-Of course, you have to request it in advance because the cabaret does not work as a restaurant where you can order from the menu.
-The Moulin Rouge show is attended by both tourists and locals and, especially in high season, it is advisable to book tickets in advance to avoid running out of room for the day and time chosen.
+Of course, you have to request it in advance, as the cabaret does not work as a restaurant where you can order from the menu.
+The Moulin Rouge show is attended by both tourists and locals and, especially in high season, it is advisable to buy tickets in advance to avoid running out of room for the day and time chosen.
+Here are the different options available:

-If you want to live the experience of dining in this cabaret go ahead, but do not do it looking for excellence in the kitchen because what you will find will be something correct and enjoyable, but no more.
-Keep in mind that the tables at the Moulin Rouge are shared so if you want to enjoy an intimate dinner this is not the best option.
+If you want to live the experience of dining in this cabaret go ahead, but do not do it looking for excellence in the kitchen because what you will find is something correct and enjoyable, but no more.
+Keep in mind, moreover, that the tables at the Moulin Rouge are shared so if you want to enjoy an intimate dinner is not the best option.

 What time is the Moulin Rouge show?

-The Moulin Rouge show times, with some exceptions, are always the same: there is a show at 9 pm and another at 11 pm every day from Monday to Sunday.
+If you are booking tickets for the Moulin Rouge with dinner, you should know that the show times, with some exceptions, are always the same: there is a show at 9 pm and another at 11 pm every day from Monday to Sunday.
 Please note that you should come early enough to see the show; about fifteen minutes before is recommended.

 What is the Moulin Rouge show like?

-The show is undoubtedly stunning.
+The show is, without a doubt, dazzling.
 Feathers and more feathers, colorful costumes and lively music with light effects, make up the most attractive staging of the French music hall.
 If you add to this almost a hundred dancers coordinating amazing choreographies, you will feel for a while in the Belle Époque in all its splendor.

-The shows held at the Moulin Rouge may change according to the season, but will always be based on the legendary cancan dance that was the one that gave fame to this cabaret.
+The shows held at the Moulin Rouge may change according to the season, but will always be based on the mythical cancan dance that was the one that made this cabaret famous.
 The rise of this dance coincides with a time of optimism and social satisfaction; at the gates of the twentieth century there was confidence in technological progress, artistic avant-garde and economic growth.

 There was, in general terms, a generalized joy and a desire to enjoy life that materialized in this dance that painters like Tolouse Lautrec portrayed in his paintings.
 All this atmosphere is still recreated every night to this day, and to experience it the best thing to do is to buy in advance your ticket for the Moulin Rouge with dinner and champagne, and with transportation included!

-- How to dress to attend a show at the Moulin Rouge: To attend the show, the dress code is formal without the obligatory jacket and tie and avoiding shorts and sportswear.
-Inside you will find everything, from a morning coat lost in the VIP boxes to jeans.
-The best, the classic "dressed up but casual"; you are neither going to walk around the city nor are you going to a wedding.
+To attend the show, the dress code is formal without the obligatory jacket and tie.
+Inside you will find everything from the odd morning coat in the VIP boxes to jeans.
+The best, the classic "smart casual".
+However, keep in mind that:

 Is it possible to go to the Moulin Rouge with children?